-Steps to Find Your Device's UUID
+Steps to Find Your Device's serial number

-1. Open an Administrator Command Prompt
+1. Open Command Prompt as an Admin

 - Click on the Start menu.